 As the first week was coming to an end, a new danger loomed its ugly face to confront me: THE WEEKLYOUTING.
 Never had so few letters frightened me more.

 You mean an outing where my child will ride a bus (cue in series of horrific bus accidents rolling in front of my eyes like a movie reel)then go to a beach (cue in all articles about drowning, dry drowning, symptoms of water in lungs) and then play in the nearby park (hello all news headlines about kidnappings and lost children, long time no scare!).

 30 seconds after “losing” him, he emerged from his hiding place.
 He found me.
-My heart started to beat again, it had stopped, I am sure it had stopped.
+My heart started beating again, it had stopped, I am sure it had stopped.
 I felt relief and gratitude – the moment passed briefly as I had important business to attend to – discipline and admonishment.
-Once those parenting tasks were out of the way, I had time to reflect on m folly.
+I had time to reflect on m folly once those parenting tasks were out of the way.
 My all too natural and maternal folly.

 I had found him or he had found me.

 The question remains, when will I finally LOSE my fear, let go of my worries and surrender to the Peace that our Lord promised us?